SeiryuZ/HemeWeb/proposal/README.md

 In the past few years, many complex HPC software packages have been deployed to the cloud.
 In this section, I will highlight these projects to learn how they solve similar issues.

-One similar project is Nekkloud [21].
+One similar project is Nekkloud [24].
 In this case, Nektar++, a complex high-order finite element code, face similar usability problems.
 Their original workflow was so complex that only few people can run it.
 People without computer expertise had a hard time to actually run computations with it.
 Furthermore, one should  also  get access to a HPC infrastructure to run it, which may not be easy.
 Nekkloud project is their answer to these problems.
 It was developed to encapsulate most difficulties in using the software package.
 Using a web application to provide high level interface instead of using the command line.
 Making it more accessible to more people without computing expertise.
 In addition to that, it ran on cloud infrastructures.
 Allowing people without dedicated HPC infrastructure to run high-order finite element computations.

-Another project that is tackling similar space is Galaxy [24].
+Another project that is tackling similar space is Galaxy [27].
 Galaxy, a web-based reproducible research platform, uses cloud infrastructure to run its HPC applications.
 In illustrating its use, the developers have developed a super-resolution spark (SRS) model.
 This modeling process needs a supercomputing resources to execute the cloud infrastructure provides.
 These capabilities are also encapsulated in an easy to use web interfaces, making it easy for scientists to run, and share simulations.

 Above examples illustrate that a web application can be a viable alternative interface for complex applications.
 However, this implementation on the cloud also has a negative impact on the applications.
 Raw performance is lower than dedicated HPC infrastructures.
-These performance penalty was observed in the projects mentioned already [21][23][24].
+These performance penalty was observed in the projects mentioned already [24][25][26].
 Nekkloud authors considered the performance penalty acceptable, because the cloud infrastructures allow flexibility.
 This flexibility and the benefit of making it more usable will sometimes outweigh the performance penalty.

 Pros and cons of web application for complex HPC projects are area that are often discussed.
 But, deployment scenario for these HPC projects in cloud infrastructure are rarely discussed.
 More specifically, the use of containerization technology in helping tools deployment.

+Deploying HPC applications is considered as a time-intensive process [28].
+For example, the ARCHER support team has 36 members [29] to support this process.
+One approach to reduce these problems is software containerization.
+Containerization technology is developed to run applications or tools in an isolated environment within a kernel.
+It is more lightweight than traiditional virtualization technology that use hypervisors to manage virtual machines [30].
+Containerization technology has been discussed in high performance computing area.
+For example how Docker, one of the more popular implementation of containerization technology, is abstracting software environment in the HPC infrastructure [31] and used to build virtual HPC clusters [32].
+Also, the shifter project [33] is trying to unleash Docker on HPC infrastructure.
+Meaning, allowing their HPC infrastructure to use docker capabilities.
+To date, I am not aware of any discussion on the effect of containerization in running HPC application in cloud.

 One of the above projects, Galaxy, support containerization technology for their tools packaging.
 They used docker, one implementation of linux container software.
-Galaxy claimed that using docker allow efficiency, isolation, and portability of their tools [25].
+Galaxy claimed that using docker allow efficiency, isolation, and portability of their tools [34].
 These are good traits that could also be helpful for HemeLB.
 However, their main contribution to the literature is not on this usage.
 They focus more on how Galaxy can support reproducible research.
-Usage of containerization technology are sparsely detailed.
+Docker, in particular, are often discussed as a promising technology to support reproducible research [35].
+Usage of containerization technology, however, are sparsely detailed.

-Containerization technology are often benchmarked in high performance computing area.
-These researches [26][27] have tried to discuss using container technology in HPC space.
-Also, shifter project [28] try to unleash docker on HPC infrastructure.
-Meaning, allowing their HPC infrastructure to use docker capabilities.
-Yet, none have discussed the effect of containerization in running HPC application in cloud.
-This is where I envision this project could contribute on.
-Adding more details to the effect of containerization technology on cloud based HPC applications.
-Docker, in particular, are often discussed as a promising technology to support reproducible research [29].
-Complex HPC application like HemeLB is a prime example where this is a problem.
-Especially,  when there are many push for open science [6, 7, 8] and easy reproduction.

 <!--**Containerization technology**-->